 My husband and I went to see The Greatest Showman and I LOVED it.
 My husband asked me what I liked about it so much and I couldn't put my finger on it.
 "So many things," was all I could say.
 I've been listening to the soundtrack every day since.

-But I've been thinking more and more about what I loved about the movie and I realized it has so many messages that encourages me personally as a Christian blogger.
-Here's my top five themes I gleaned from the movie for the Christian blogger:
+But I've been thinking more and more about what I loved about the movie and I realized it has so many messages that encourages me personally as a Christian writer and blogger.
+Here's my top five themes I gleaned from the movie for the Christian writer: